Karin de Fleyt is an internationally-renowned flutist and soloist in the contemporary music scene, with many flute works dedicated to her.

 She is flutist of the HERMESensemble since 2000 and performs as a soloist as well as with many different international ensembles and music theatre companies.

-Karin de Fleyt plays the flute, alto flute, piccolo and bass flute, as well as shakuhachi and bansuri flute.
+Karin plays the flute, alto flute, piccolo and bass flute, as well as shakuhachi and Carnatic flute.

-One of her prime objectives as a performer and teacher is to work with young people, teaching them the techniques and skills to interpret different music styles with confidence.
-To this end, she regularly gives masterclasses/workshops and lecture-recitals (in the UK: RCM, Trinity Laban Conservatoire, RNCM, RCM, Maastricht conservatoire, Den Haag conservatoire, Costa Rica flute festival, …).
+In teaching, Karin’s prime objective is to work with young people, teaching them techniques and skills to interpret different music styles with confidence.
+To this end, she is regularly being asked to give masterclasses/workshops and lecture-recitals (Trinity Laban Conservatoire, RNCM, RCM, Maastricht conservatoire, Den Haag conservatoire, Costa Rica flute festival, …).

-As a soloist, and with several ensembles, she performed with conductors such as Marco Angius, Koen Kessels, Karlheinz Stockhausen, James Wood, Zsolt Nagy, Clark Rundel, Wolfgang Lischke, Peter Rundel, Mark Heron.
+Karin de Fleyt performed as a soloist and with several ensembles and orchestras with conductors Marco Angius, Koen Kessels, Karlheinz Stockhausen, James Wood, Zsolt Nagy, Clark Rundel, Wolfgang Lischke, Peter Rundel, Mark Heron, Ed Spanjaard, etc.

 He finished his studies at the Royal Flemish Academy of music of Antwerp at an early age under master Walter Boeykens.
 Before the end of these studies he was nominated on the first national competition for musicians organised by the “Social works for performers”.
 After that he perfected at the Royal Academy of music of Brussels with master Henri De Roeck.
 During this period he practised orchestra and assisted the VRT-orchestra, the Flemish Opera and the Belgian National Orchestra (among others during the International Queen Elisabeth Contest for violin in 1993).

 This was followed by an active period in contemporary music.